 Zephry is a full-stack cloud developer, dedicated to building browser-based web apps.
 On the front-end we concentrate on multi-page web apps (MPA) built by hand with HTML5, ES (JS) and CSS3.
 For visualization document manipulation, we make heavy use of the excellent d3.js library.

 On the backend we deploy two main stacks:

-- Linux, Nginx, Golang & Mysql as REST services for front-end JAM-stack applications.
+- Linux, Nginx, Golang & PostgreSql (or Mysql) as REST services for front-end JAM-stack applications.

 - Windows, IIS, C# & Sql Server for corporate Windows installations using Asp .NET Core REST services behind JAM-stacks (or MVC on demand).

-This site is an example of a static JAM-stack multi-page frontend and a decoupled Golang REST service running on Linux, NginX and MySql.
+This site is an example of a static JAM-stack multi-page frontend and a decoupled Golang REST service running on Linux, NginX and Postgres.

 A major drawcard of any site is its graphical content.
 Just reading reams of text (like this!) is a huge put-off.
 And not any graphics will do.
 One can stomach only so many emojis before subconsciously discarding them.
 The same goes for photos of stuff one has no interest in.
 But presenting your dry information in big, colorful, transforming visuals is something else entirely!
 Zephry uses ES6 and D3.js to impressive effect.